 Entry from appropriate Foundation and Access courses will also be considered.

-If you don't have traditional qualifications or can't meet the entry requirements for this undergraduate degree, you may still be able to gain entry by completing the Sports Science Extended Degree.
+If you don't have traditional qualifications or can't meet the entry requirements for this undergraduate degree, you may still be able to gain entry by completing our Sports Therapy (including foundation year) BSc (Hons) degree.

 You should have some current or extensive past experience in dance.
 If you don't have the standard entry requirements, you may be interviewed to assess your dance background and suitability for the course.